giftedunicorn/trpc-swagger/README.md

 The goal of this fork is to add more control for error responses, support more frameworks, and support the new procedure types in @trpc v11.x.x.
 PRs Are welcome

+This forked repo fixed the compatible issue with trpc 11, where you will see the error of "unknown procedure type".
+Hope this can help more people.

 ## Local Examples
 If you've pulled the repo. you can run any of the example projects by first running these 2 commands:
 ```